Space and shape

-From learning the names of 2D and 3D shapes, to calculating area, you'll find lots of space and shape worksheets here to help support learning at home, including horizontal, vertical, perpendicular and parallel lines, tessellation, measuring angles, shape nets, reflective symmetry, language of direction, calculating the perimeter, calculating the areas of parallelograms and much more.
+From learning the names of 2D and 3D shapes, to calculating area, you'll find lots of space and shape worksheets here to help support learning at home, including properties of 2D shapes, horizontal, vertical, perpendicular and parallel lines, tessellation, measuring angles, shape nets, reflective symmetry, language of direction, calculating the areas of parallelograms and much more.

 And you'll find even more great activities in our Primary Geometry: Shape and space pack.

 means the quantity of space taken up by the shape.
 Can you use the right formula to find the volumes of these cuboids?

 Search all Space and shape worksheets by year

 The tricky part of geometry, for many children, is the large amount of geometrical vocabulary that they will need to learn, remember and use correctly.
 This pack covers all the important concepts with 70 pages of information as well as lots of tips and fun activities that will help your child recognise shapes, measure angles and calculate area and perimeter with ease.

 In your Primary Geometry: shape and space learning pack you'll find: